Today’s topic is going to be the first part in a series of basically how to do childcare market research from scratch.

 - How do you take a business and drive some revenue—from zero to revenue?

 - How do you do the launch?

 - How much money do you invest?

-So the first one, again, is research.
+So the first one, again, is childcare market research.
 So what would that research look like?
 Here are some things you need to consider:

 So let’s say that you’re opening up in Rochester, New York, and you already have the location scouted out, you’ve made the decision to go on this venture.
 You would want to know what the competitors are like or how many competitors are there.

-Now, one of the mistakes that I see people making when they’re doing the research is that they often think they don’t have any competitors because their business is going to do XYZ.
-You will probably think that yours will have an edge in the childcare space since your business will be 100% technology-related and you will be one of those first centers which will have everything Mac related.
+Now, a common mistake people make when they’re doing the childcare market research is that they often think they don’t have any competitors because their business is going to do XYZ.
+You may think that yours will have an edge in the childcare space since your business will be 100% technology-related.
+And you will be one of those first centers which will have everything Mac-related.
 That’s great.
 But not when you are starting your business first.
-That will be very helpful when we talk about branding, your six sentence marketing plan, and differentiation, which we will discuss further on in this series.
+That will be very helpful when we talk about branding, your six-sentence marketing plan, and differentiation, which we will discuss further on in this series.

 So going back to starting a childcare center.
 Initially, I need to know whom I am directly or indirectly competing with.
 And I would literally start to map them out on a Google Map.
-Using Google docs, I would create a folder to keep all of my research organized, and then I would just start to create the different files within that folder.
+Using Google docs, I would create a folder to keep all of my childcare market research organized.
+And then I would just start to create the different files within that folder.

 In my file, I would have this information: